 It’s not just our own teeth we need to keep clean and plaque-free!
-Your husky’s teeth are just as important and need to be brushed regularly.
-Owners have a lot of questions on this topic so this article will cover everything you need to know.
-Let’s get into it!
+Your husky’s teeth are just as important and need regular brushing.
+Owners have lots of questions on this topic so this article covers everything you need to know

 Why Brushing Your Husky’s Teeth Is So Important